The Importance of Physical Fitness for Teens

 - Physical Fitness With Little Tikes Commercial

-Lack of Physical Activity Among Today’s Youth
+Importance of Physical Activity for Youth

 The U.S. Department of Health and Human Services (HHS) recommends that children and adolescents get approximately an hour or more of physical activity every day, but how many kids and teens are actually getting that much exercise?